 - Specifics: different match formats depending on the categories, direct impact on strategy and bench management.

-Note: women can also play in men’s categories under the same announced conditions (point equivalence).
+Note: women can also compete in men’s categories under the same announced conditions (point equivalence).
 A specific provision also exists for players ranked WD500 to participate in MD500 within a framework strictly limited to this category and governed by selection and alignment rules.

 Step 3: Build a strong roster that holds up over five weekends